adamziel/python_translate/docs/usage.rst

 four different intervals: exactly ``0``, exactly ``1``, ``2-19``, and ``20``
 and higher.

-Note that interval definitils will not be present in a translated message, and they have nothing to do with placeholders such as ``{count}``.
+Note that interval definitions will not be present in a translated message, and they have nothing to do with placeholders such as ``{count}``.
 They will not be formatted, just removed before you get to see them.